Kenji-K/Unity-Puzzle-Game/README.md

 # Abstract-Puzzle-Game
-This was a game that was independently developed for the facebook app store.
+This is a now defunct game that was independently developed for the Facebook App Store.
 The project was halted after its beta release due to unforeseen circumstances.
 You can find a sort of playable version [here](https://dl.dropboxusercontent.com/u/26842250/WebBuild/index.html). **NOTE:** At the time of writing this, Chrome does not support the Unity Web Player so it will not work in that browser.
 Try Firefox.

 [Here](/Screenshots/Tutorialitis.png?raw=true) [are](/Screenshots/2014_10_10_18_48_22_Poozel_en_Facebook.png?raw=true) [some](/Screenshots/2014_10_10_18_51_30_Poozel_en_Facebook.png?raw=true) [screenshots](/Screenshots/2014_10_10_18_12_08_Poozel_en_Facebook.png?raw=true).